Part III : Explaining metaphysics

 As we said, fundamental physics had great successes in the 20th century.
 While there are still some very difficult problems to put the known laws together into a fully consistent mathematical whole that would provide details on some of the most extreme phenomena, the laws underlying ordinary matter are now already quite well-established.
 Namely, the physical aspects of biological processes, starting from chemistry, and where the familiar cases of mind-matter interactions do occur, are fully expressed by quantum theory.

-This theory already explains how mind-matter interaction can take place, and what status it gives to physical reality, as a composite or intermediate sort of reality between the concious and mathematical ones.
+This theory already explains how mind-matter interaction can take place, and what status it gives to physical reality, as a composite or intermediate sort of reality between the conscious and mathematical ones.

 Unfortunately, many physicists with a materialist philosophical positions failed to get the message.
-While trying to understand it in a materialistic manner look for different interpretations of this theory, by none was satisfying.
+While trying to understand it in a materialistic manner they looked for different interpretations of this theory, but none was satisfying.
 Consequently, many considered quantum theory as deeply paradoxical, or even incomprehensible.

 The situation has been described by physicist John Baez as follows: